CPK Insurance

 It usually starts with general liability for bodily injury, property damage, advertising injury, and third-party claims tied to installs and service work.
 Many District of Columbia sign contractors also look at workers' compensation, commercial auto, and commercial property coverage based on how they move equipment and work at height.

 Cost varies by crew size, vehicles, electrical work, equipment value, claims history, and whether you need proof of coverage for leases or contracts.
-The provided state data shows an average premium range of $256 to $1,023 per month, but actual pricing varies.
+Actual pricing varies based on those factors and the coverage choices you request.

 If your sign work includes wiring, bucket trucks, scaffolding, rooftop access, or moving heavy sign components, those exposures should be reflected in your policy choices.
 That usually means checking general liability, workers' compensation, commercial auto, and property coverage together.